 Parish Nurse Ministry

 The Parish Nurse Program interprets the relationship between faith and health and incorporating spiritual values into health education.
-The Health & Wellness Committee assists Mary Oelschlaeger, the church’s Parish Nurse, with the health needs of the congregation and helping with health/blood pressure screenings, blood drives, and other activities.
+The Health & Wellness Committee assists Mary Oelschlaeger and Nancy Olson, the church’s Parish Nurses, with the health needs of the congregation and helping with health/blood pressure screenings, blood drives, and other activities.
 The Parish Nurse also makes home, hospital, and nursing home visits; lends emotional support; guides individuals to community resources; and leads a Caregivers Support Group.
-Mary O’s church office hours are Monday and Wednesday from 9:00 am-3:00 pm.

 The Women’s Guild has been at the church since its beginning.
 Originally called the Ladies Aid, they supported the church in its endeavors, by holding chicken dinners to raise money for the rose window and bell for the bell tower.
 Every woman that is a member of the church is a member of the Guild.
 The Women’s Guild meets on the first Thursday of each month.
 Every other month is a potluck with a program and a meeting.
 The other months are a cleaning day with a sack lunch.
 The Women’s Guild hosts the funeral luncheons.
 The Guild also gives monetary gifts to the church.